TMEIT/reglementet/english/markdown/tmeit_reglemente.md

 The activities of TMEIT shall abide by the chapters by-laws.

 ### 1.5 Operational year
 The operational year of TMEIT runs from the 1st of January through the 31st of December.

 ### 1.6 Structure
 The different bodies of TMEIT are:
-- The Committee meeting (Öråd)
+- The committee meeting (Öråd)
 - The Master's Council (Mästarrådet)
 - The Marshals College (Marskalkskollegiet)

 ### 1.7 Announcing decisions
-All protocols from Öråd and Master's Councils shall be published on TMEIT's website, no later than 5 days after adjustement.
+All protocols from committee meetings and Master's Councils shall be published on TMEIT's website, no later than 5 days after adjustement.

 Publication is only allowed of information that is not confidential or is about the elevation of Prao to Marshal.

 In addition no account information is to be published.

 ## 2. Members

 ### 2.1 Membership
 Membership in TMEIT is open to all members of the chapter.
 Exceptions can be made in case of a person previously having caused TMEIT's or the chapter's trademarks, members or property any harm and since then not shown any signs of improving their behaviour.
 The Master's Council decides if a person shall be denied membership.

 ### 2.1.1 Applying for membership
 Applying for membership is done by contacting any of the Masters.
 When the candidate have left the required information for TMEIT's membership register the candidate shall be assigned to work the next event arranged by TMEIT that suits both the candidate and TMEIT.

 Thereafter the candidate is considered a Prao in TMEIT.

 ### 2.2 Rights
 All members of TMEIT have the right to: